Indian Traditional Painting Styles: Top Paintings, History, Types, and Cultural Significance

 Region of Origin: Warli tribes, Maharashtra

-Unique Attributes: The basic colour and monochromic patterns were made from white pigment on matt-looking backgrounds of mud, charcoal, and cow dung.
+Unique Attributes: The basic color and monochromic patterns were made from white pigment on matt-looking backgrounds of mud, charcoal, and cow dung.
 This is a use of geometric shapes in portraying real-life situations such as farming, dances and rituals.

 Important Paintings and Painters: Jivya Soma Mashe is a Warli painter, who gained appreciation from all over the world through his paintings, which speak in detail the essence of the Warli tribal community.